mahdeslami11/Zero-shot-Singing-Voice-Conversion/README.md

 well as (or even better than) their supervised closed set counterparts, with the invaluable added benefits that they can be trained on unlabeled data and can potentially adapt to new voices without requiring further training.
-Furthermore, we show that there is some benefit to training zeroshot SVC networks by adapting an initial model trained on large amounts of speech data.
+Furthermore, we show that there is some benefit to training zeroshot SVC networks by adapting an initial model trained on large amounts of speech data.
 In future work, we will investigate learning latent factors which can allow for further expressive manipulation of conversion results.
 While some initial progress to this end has been made using Gaussian